 Homeschooling unit studies are a great way to incorporate learning a lot of subjects with a variety of aged students.
-We made the switch to more unit studies in our curriculum when I realized that workbooks weren't working for everyone and I was spending too much of my day policing everyone instead of teaching them.

 Let's face it.
 We only have so much time in any given day.
 There are many things that need to get done, so that limits the amount of time that we can spend on school.
 Therefore, you need to decide how much time you're going to spend doing school and then find the most efficient way to cover the material you need to cover with all of the kids that you are schooling.
 Unit studies help you to do that.

 Within one unit study topic, you can teach subjects such as